encryption4all/postguard/irmaseal-wasm-bindings/README.md

 ## IRMAseal wasm bindings

-This package contains automatically generated javascript wasm-bindgen bindings to call into the IRMAseal rust library from javacript.
+This package contains automatically generated WebAssembly bindings to call into the IRMAseal rust library from javascript.
+This library has been designed to run in a browser via a bundler.

 The `ReadableStream` and `WritableStream` Web APIs are required.
-Most notably, `WritableStream` is not supported on Firefox, Internet Explorer and Firefox for Android, see [WritableStream](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).
+Most notably, `WritableStream` is (at the time of writing) not supported on Firefox, Internet Explorer and Firefox for Android, see [WritableStream](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).

 If not available, please consider using a polyfill, see [web-streams-polyfill](https://www.npmjs.com/package/web-streams-polyfill).

 ## Usage

 ### Encryption